zkaufman/sherpa/docs/quick.rst

    In [1]: print("x1 size {}  x2 size {}".format(x1.size, x2.size))

-Probably want two views since they cover a similar range but have different gerating models (although this gives a view of the difference the lorentz component makes):
+Probably want two views since they cover a similar range but have different generating models (although this gives a view of the difference the lorentz component makes):

 .. sherpa::